-Entry form, applications, and entry fees must be returned to the fairground's office by July 8th at 5:00pm.
-Forms must be completed and returned with two wallet size head shot photos (not to be returned).
+Entry form, applications, and entry fees must be returned to the fairground's office on or before June 15th, 2023, at 5:00pm.
+Forms must be com-

-Must be between the ages of 16 and 21 years old on January 1st, 2022.
+Must be between the ages of 16 and 21 years old on January 1st, 2023.
 Must be a resident of Calhoun County or be a current exhibitor in the Calhoun County Fair.
 Must be single, no children, and a US Citizen.
 Must be available for appearances during fair week and may be asked to attend various other events.
 Rehearsals are mandatory unless prior approval has been granted by the superintendent.
 Rehearsals and interview times will be announced closer to contest time and are subject to change based on the number of participants.
 Thank you notes must be stamped and turned in to the fairgrounds office to receive premium checks.
-Education scholarships are for college coursework and will be paid to the winners.
-Winner must contact the fairgrounds office for payment and must provide proof of college acceptance and proof of credit hours.
-Scholarship monies will not be awarded until 2022 (and after all duties have been fulfilled).